Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2020-09-02-BREXIT-NLP-dataset.md

     <meta property="og:image" content="assets/images/eu-brexit-classifier.png" />
 </head>
 So here is the thing...
-I love discussing politics; I think that everyone should, at least occasionally, bother themselves with what is happening in the country's (UK) political scenery.
+I love discussing politics; I think that everyone should, at least occasionally, bother themselves with what is happening in their country's political scenery.

 <span class="image center"><img src="{{ 'assets/images/eu-brexit-classifier.png' | relative_url }}" alt="BREXIT 2016" /></span>

 Regardless of whether you are into politics or not, it would be practically impossible to escape debating BREXIT back in the summer of 2016.
-At the time, I had been just hired by Data Reply UK and the company's annual XChange was around the corner.
+At the time, I had just been hired by Data Reply UK and the company's annual XChange conference was around the corner.

 My boss at the time, wanted to us to come up with something interesting and eye catching for our demo pod at the conference.
-So, being that BREXIT was a trending and highly debated topic, I thought that maybe I can come up with a way to predict peoples' political stance by means of the social activity.
+So, being that BREXIT was a trending and highly debated topic, I thought that maybe I can come up with a way to predict peoples' political stance by means of their social activity.

 ## The idea
 The idea was simple:
-> Provided one's triwtter @hanndle, try to infer their political views on BREXIT.
+> Provided one's twitter @hanndle, try to infer their political views on BREXIT.

 The original approach was to: